-About our work in Bedford
+About our work

 IMPACT is the working title of Bedford Area Schools Christian Support Trust (BASCST), an initiative offering support to schools in the Bedford area.
 Our primary aim is to help teachers, schoolchildren and young people learn more about the Christian faith.